damianhakert/damianhakert.github.io/source/handbook/sales-process/index.md

 ## Creating deals

-Every time a deal is created, a task is also created.
+Every time an opportunity is created, a task is also created.
 The task succinctly describes [next action](/handbook/sales-process/creating_deals).

 ## Deal management process